nguyen-group/DiracTE/README.md

 # DiracTE
 Notes, derivations, and codes for thermoelectrics of Dirac materials.
-If readers benefit from this repository, please cite our paper: <strong>Optimal band gap for improved thermoelectric performance of two-dimensional Dirac materials</strong>.
-It is still under review in a journal but can be accessed freely at <a href="https://arxiv.org/abs/1901.03999">arXiv:1901.03999</a>.
+If readers benefit from this repository, please cite our paper: <strong>Optimal band gap for improved thermoelectric performance of two-dimensional Dirac materials, J. Appl.
+Phys.
+126, 035109 (2019).</strong>.

 There are two Jupyter (Python) notebooks in this repository:
 - <a href="https://nbviewer.jupyter.org/github/artnugraha/DiracTE/blob/master/DiracTE.ipynb">DiracTE.ipynb</a> for the main results of our paper.
 The calculations are performed within the energy-dependent relaxation time approximation.